 Create a vision for where you want to live and what you want your life to look like in the next five years or more.

-- Complete My Life Plan for help to identify goals and support needs in every area of life.
-Visit mylifeplan.guide to get started. - Include your strengths, interests, skills and preferences in all planning. - Get ideas for future planning at futureplanning.thearc.org.
+- ☐ Include your strengths, interests, skills and preferences in all planning. - ☐ Get ideas for future planning at futureplanning.thearc.org.

 Financial/Legal

 Apply for financial benefits, ID, trust/savings/checking: